Mel B Sex Tapes: Former Spice Girl Asks Police To Search Intimate Videos Taken By Estranged Husband

 “Unfortunately, it appears that Ms. Brown is creating further hysteria and seeking meaningless Court orders.
 It will be clear to everyone that there are no sex tapes in the storage.”

-As previously reported by The Inquisitr, Mel B claims that her estranged husband threatened to release the sex tapes in public to damage her career.
+As previously reported by the Inquisitr, Mel B claims that her estranged husband threatened to release the sex tapes in public to damage her career.

 Yesterday, Mel B’s request for a restraining order against her former nanny has been granted.
 The singer claims that the nanny, Lorraine Gilles, was made pregnant by Belafonte while they were married.
 As per terms of the restraining order, Gilles, 26, is banned from going within 100 yards of Mel.
 The LA judge who granted the order added that Gilles cannot harass the singer in any way.